NSLS-II-BMM/BeamlineManual/docs/linescans.rst

           `matplotlib's contourf
           <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html>`_,
-          exports data in formats used by popular plotting programs, and writes a dossier is being tested in 2022-2.
+          exports data in formats used by popular plotting programs, and writes a dossier was tested in 2022-2.
+Current status: dossier is written, scan works, documen tation needs to be written.

 An area scan is a simple scan of a two motor axes with an on-screen